-With regards to graduate programs, under the new grading policy graduate students must maintain an overall 'B' average in their programs.
-In a letter to TRU staff and faculty, Andrew McKay, Director Graduate Studies at TRU, explained that graduate students are allowed to receive only one 'B-' grade.
-"Graduate students getting a second 'B-' or lower course grade will be required to repeat the course for a grade of 'B' or better or withdraw from the program," McKay wrote, explaining that exceptions may apply if "compelling reasons" are brought forward to the Associate Vice President, Research and Graduate Studies, recommending otherwise.
+With regards to graduate programs, under the new grading policy graduate students must maintain an overall 'B' average or on mediums including the program website, among in their programs.
+In a letter to TRU staff and faculty, Andrew other locations.
+McKay, Director Graduate Studies at TRU, explained that The revised policy can be viewed online at: graduate students are allowed to receive only one 'B-' grade. www.tru.ca/ shared/assets/Grading Systems5647.pdf "Graduate students getting a second 'B-' or lower course